Research & Service Units

 Center for Children and Youth

-The Center for Children and Youth (CCY), established in 2008 in the University of Arkansas' College of Education & Health Professions, exists to expand creative learning and pro-social development opportunities for students and teachers of Arkansas, especially serving those in broadly defined disadvantaged situations.
+The Center for Children and Youth (CCY), established in 2008 in the University of Arkansas' College of Education and Health Professions, exists to expand creative learning and pro-social development opportunities for students and teachers of Arkansas, especially serving those in broadly defined disadvantaged situations.
 In addition to director Dr. Chris Goering, associate professor of English education, CCY was assisted in its efforts this year by Program/Project Specialist Hung Pham and Graduate Assistant and Doctoral Academy Fellow Ashley Beason-Manes.
 Two central programs comprised the majority of the work of CCY in 13-14: 1) ARTeacher Fellowship Program and 2) ARTful Teaching Conference.
 Additionally, several mission-related projects were advanced as well.

 Education Renewal Zone (ERZ)